このエピソードがSNS等で世界中に広まり現在では70ヵ国以上の国で活動が行われている。カナダでは毎年2月最終水曜日がPink Shirt Dayとして定められている。

-It is a worldwide bullying opposition movement which was created thanks to the efforts of two Canadian students in 2007.
+It is a worldwide bullying opposition movement that was created thanks to the efforts of two Canadian students in 2007.